-Meet fascinating 18th-century people from a variety of backgrounds and learn how their choices impacted their families and their community.
-Take a moment to engage with men and women who sought to better their lives each and every day as best they could, despite their circumstances.
-Chat with tradespeople as they use 18th-century tools and techniques to create unique pieces for use or sale across the city.
-Most of the trades have been around since the beginning of our civilization, and the rich history holds true today.
-These skilled men and women are true apprentices, journeymen, and masters in their crafts and use real 18th-century methods.
-They hone their skills with every hammer, needle, or plow.
+Tradespeople use real 18th-century tools and techniques in their crafts, many of which have been around since the beginning of our civilization.
+These skilled men and women are true apprentices, journeymen, and masters and they hone their skills with every hammer, needle, or plow.
+There are opportunities for you to get a real, hands-on experience within our trades.
 Stay informed on their projects by keeping up with their FACEBOOK page, and don't be shy when it comes to asking questions about the trades.

-Learn from modern interpreters as they link the past and present and reveal the ideas that shaped our nation.
-Take a moment to visit a historical site like the Governor's Palace or the Capitol and learn about the historical moments that happened inside the walls.
-Expanded experiences at some of these sites will give you a new understanding of life in the 18th century.
-At the George Wythe House, you'll be transported to the Age of Enlightenment and introduced to revelations in science and the arts.
-Within the James Geddy House, families can play games, dance, and participate in daily chores.
-Enter the Peyton Randolph House and gain a deeper knowledge of the early African American experience.
-At the Public Armoury, see what it took to support the Revolutionary War.
+Expanded experiences at some of our most famous buildings give you a new understanding of life in the 18th century and you'll feel as if you stepped off a time machine.
+At the George Wythe House, you'll be transported to the Age of Enlightenment, when students of George Wythe, such as Thomas Jefferson, were introduced to revelations in science and the arts.
+Families play games, dance, and participate in daily chores at the James Geddy House.
+Enter the Peyton Randolph House and gain a deeper knowledge of slavery and the early African American experience.
+At the Public Armory, you'll learn about simple machines and find out what it took to support the Revolutionary War.